 Works with all Mail accounts

-Mail Act-On will work with all types of messages and accounts: POP, IMAP, GMail, RSS items and notes.
+Mail Act-On will work with all types of messages and accounts: POP, IMAP, and GMail.

 Integrates with other Mail plugins